Arkham/juliu.is/content/blog/performant-elm-keyed/index.md

 Let's unleash our inner Doubting Thomas and test out these assumptions.
-In most UNIX systems there is a dictionary of words in `/usr/share/dict/words`, so I've copied more or less 3000 of those and wrote a <a href="https://ellie-app.com/6RtqCZC7Bzva1" target="_blank">small Ellie app</a> to display them.
+In most UNIX systems there is a dictionary of words in `/usr/share/dict/words`, so I've taken some of those and wrote a <a href="https://ellie-app.com/6VDSqp2zqrYa1" target="_blank">small Ellie app</a> to display them.
 It looks something like this:

 ![Ellie example](./ellie-example.png)